 The majority of people with diabetes live in low- and middle income countries1.
 Access to reliable and affordable supplies of insulin is a challenge for many.
 In fact, it is estimated that 50 million people lack access to insulin worldwide2.

 Novo Nordisk has addressed this challenge since we introduced our Differential Pricing Policy for Least Developed Countries (LDCs) in 2001.
-Under this policy we have offered human insulin in LDCs at a price that does not exceed 20% of the average realised price for Europe, the US, Canada and Japan.
+Under this policy we offered human insulin in LDCs at a price that does not exceed 20% of the average realised price for Europe, the US, Canada and Japan.

-Beyond this scheme, Novo Nordisk sold human insulin below the ceiling price also in other countries, reaching an estimated 5 million patients in 2017 compared to an estimated 6.5 million patients in 2016.
+Beyond this scheme, Novo Nordisk sold human insulin below the ceiling price in other countries, reaching an estimated 5 million patients in 2017 compared to an estimated 6.5 million patients in 2016.
 The number is affected by wins or losses of tenders.

 1. International Diabetes Federation.
 IDF Diabetes Atlas, 8th edition, 2017

 2. ACCISS.
 Fact Sheet on Inequities and Inefficiencies in the global insulin market.
 Amsterdam: Health Action International; 2015.
 Retrieved from: http://haiweb.org/wp-content/uploads/2015/11/ACCISS-Fact-Sheet-1-Inequalities-in-Insulin-Market.pdf.Accessed September 2016